Zhichen6/zhichen6.github.io/_pages/about.md

 </div>

 ### Research in Progress
+- Inverse Learning of Congestion Game via Multiconvex Optimization. **Zhichen Liu**, Xi Lin and Yafeng Yin. *Submitted to the 26th International Symposium on Transportation and Traffic Theory*.
 - Distributionally Robust Transportation Networks Design with Contextual Uncertainty.
 - Electrify Ridesourcing System with Differential Matching.